Pokemarketing – How to Use Pokemon Go to Attract Customers?

 Within seconds, Pokemons started appearing both outside the building and right inside our offices.

-Even better, we’ve noticed more and more people coming into the area and, as you can see in the video, they were there for a reason.
+Even better, we’ve noticed more and more people coming into the area and they were there for a reason.

 Who is pokemarketing for?